 Bryant University is a Division I member of the Northeast Conference (NEC).
-Men's varsity teams competing in the NEC include: baseball, basketball, cross country, football, golf, lacrosse, soccer, tennis, and indoor and outdoor track and field.
+Men's varsity teams competing in the NEC include: baseball, basketball, cross country, football, golf, lacrosse, soccer, swimming and diving, tennis, and indoor and outdoor track and field.

 Women's varsity teams competing in the NEC include: basketball, cross country, field hockey, lacrosse, soccer, softball, swimming and diving, tennis, indoor and outdoor track and field, and volleyball.
-Men's swimming and diving compete as Division I members of the Metro Atlantic Athletic Conference (MAAC).
+In addition, Women's Golf, Women's Bowling, and Women's Rowing will compete as club programs in 2021-22, before elevating to varsity status for the 2022-23 academic year.

 Recreation and physical fitness are important components of the Bryant experience.
 The University offers a variety of intramural programs for men and women, providing competitive recreation throughout the school year for all students who wish to participate.
 These programs include badminton, basketball, dodgeball, flag football, indoor/outdoor soccer, softball, volleyball, and many more.

-Club sports include cheerleading, dance, men's ice hockey, karate, men's lacrosse, racquetball, women's rowing, men's and women's rugby, squash, tennis, Ultimate Frisbee, and men's volleyball.
+Club sports include cheerleading, dance, men's ice hockey, karate, men's lacrosse, racquetball, men's and women's rugby, squash, tennis, Ultimate Frisbee, and men's volleyball.